 3) Hand-Holding Techniques

 Let’s talk about a few hand-holding techniques that will help you eliminating camera shake and yielding sharp images.
-Here is a video clip excerpt from our PL Level 1: Photography Basics course, where John and I cover a few different hand-holding techniques that help avoid camera shake:
+Here is a video clip excerpt from one of our free courses, where John and I cover a few different hand-holding techniques that help avoid camera shake:

 As you can see, you can take a few simple steps to make sure that your camera is steady on your hands.